UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 }
 ```

-If you need an even higher level of customisation, you can provide a custom mapper by providing your own `ILdapUserMapper` like this:
+If you need an even higher level of customisation, you can provide a custom mapper by providing your own `ILdapMapper` like this:

 ```C#
 using Visus.DirectoryAuthentication;